-India set to launch satellite for South Asian countries, Pakistan says no thanks
+India launches satellite for South Asian countries, Pakistan says no thanks

 The satellite's launch is seen by many as a move by India to cement its big brother role in the region and improve relations with its neighbors, Pakistan aside.

-"India has done satellite launches for countries commercially but never utilised them as a foreign policy tool.
+"India has done satellite launches for countries commercially but never utilized them as a foreign policy tool.
 Space is no more just a science and technology domain -- it is being seen from a strategic and foreign policy perspective," said Rajeswari Pillai Rajagopalan, head of the Nuclear and Space Policy Initiative at the Observer Research Foundation.

 Experts say the move is also designed to counter China's growing influence in South Asia.
 In 2011, Beijing launched a communications satellite for long-time ally Pakistan, followed by the launch of another for Sri Lanka in 2012.